Vlad-404/travel_experiences/README.md

 ## User stories

 For users:
-1. As a new visitor to the page, I want to be able to find an inspiration for my next holiday.
+1. As a new visitor to the page, I want to be able to find inspiration for my next holiday.
 2. As a person who wants to travel to Spain in the Summer, I want to find more information on Barcelona so I can plan with what kind of clothes to wear (going to the beach and to the fancy restaurant is not the same).
-3 As a person who is interested in traveling to Mumbai, I want to read more from someone who has already been there.
+3. As a person who is interested in traveling to Mumbai, I want to read more from someone who has already been there.
-4. As a user of this page, I want to be able to add and modify my own content so I can present it to the others.
+4. As a user of this page, I want to be able to add and modify my own content so I can present it to others.
 5. As a special needs person, I want to be able to contact the user who has been to Mt.
 Rushmore so I can find out how wheelchair accessible the place is.

 For business: